jjangga0214/node-configs/packages/jest-config/README.md

 pnpm add --save-dev @jjangga0214/jest-config
 ```

-And you should also install peerDependencies manually.
+And you should also install `peerDependencies` manually.
-Checkout package.json or `npm info`.
+Check out package.json or `npm info`.

 ```sh
 # This does not install them all.
 This just show them on terminal.